NOCoE is Your Home for Solar Eclipse Resources

 The National Operations Center of Excellence is coordinating resources for the Total Solar Eclipse taking place on August 21, 2017.
 The path of totality will cover 14 states West to East across the country, however, the eclipse will be visible and have an effect on the entirity of the contiguous 48 states.
-We recommend you watch our 2017 Total Solar Ecllpse Webinar for a fantastic overview of Total Eclipse and its impact on traffic operations.
-Additionally, make sure to register for our July 27 webinar, Solar Eclipse Planning and Preperation One Month Out: Communications, Emergency Management, and Travel Estimates.
+We recommend you watch both our 2017 Total Solar Ecllpse Webinar for a fantastic overview of Total Eclipse and our Solar Eclipse Planning and Preperation One Month Out: Communications, Emergency Management, and Travel Estimates.

 In the path of totality, special events will be the major challenge for transportation operators.
 But the effects of darkness and unusual travel patterns will affect the transportation network in every state.